VirtualFox0/gatsby-plugin-google-analytics-gdpr/README.md

 # gatsby-plugin-google-analytics-gdpr

-Gatsby plugin to add google analytics in a gdpr form.
+Gatsby plugin to add google analytics GDPR compliant.

+This plugin works in an easy way together with a plugin to show cookie banner generated with CookieHub: [gatsby-plugin-cookiehub-banner](https://github.com/VirtualFox0/gatsby-plugin-cookiehub-banner)

 ## Install